 Table of Contents

-What Rottweilers Were Bred to Do
+What Rottweilers Were Originally Bred For

 As stated above, the Rottweiler is a crossbreed between Roman dover dogs (herding) and the German Sheepdogs.
 This mixture was a successful attempt at a new breed that would have the energy of a herding dog and the temperament of a guard dog.